apancutt/deploy-aws-s3-cloudfront/README.md

 Then simply run `npm run build` then `npm run deploy` to deploy the latest build output.

-If you prefer to always run a build before deployment:
+Alternatively, you can force a build before every deployment:

     {
       ...